Homemade Halloween Candy Recipes

 Popcorn pumpkins are very tasty and make splendid decorations for the table at a Halloween party.
 These fun pumpkins are made of popped corn.

-Put one quart of popped corn through the coarsest blades of the meat grinder (or blender).
+To make Popcorn Pumpkins, put one quart of popped corn through the coarsest blades of the meat grinder or food processor.
+Place in large bowl.

-Place in bowl and pour over it a syrup made by boiling together two cups of brown sugar, one-half cup water, a tablespoon butter, and a pinch of salt.
+Make a syrup by boiling together two cups of brown sugar, one-half cup water, a tablespoon butter, and a pinch of salt.
 Orange food coloring (1 drop red to 9 drops yellow) may be added.
+Cook mixture without stirring until a little syrup dropped in cold water will form a firm ball.
+This taffy will hold the popcorn together.

-Form into pumpkin shapes keeping the corn taffy over hot water to prevent it hardening to quickly.
-Insert raisin on toothpick for stem.
+Pour taffy over bowl of popcorn and form into small pumpkin shapes by hand, while keeping the bowl over hot water to prevent it hardening too quickly.
+Insert raisin on toothpick for the stem.

 Pull Taffy Candy PiecesHomemade Pull Taffy Candy Wrapped in Waxed Paper